timfoil/ClipBot/README.md

 docker ps
 ```

-from the commandline to get the id of the running container.
+To get the id of the running container.
 Using this container id you can stop
 your bot like this:

 ``` bash
 docker kill <container-id>
 ```
-Where <container-id> is replaced with the actual id
+Where `<container-id>` is replaced with the actual id

 The directory structure should look like this
 TODO IMAGE of directory structure